 Does the receipt amount match the unusually high amount that was posted in your accounting app?
 If not, and the real amount was actually lower, you found the error.
 It’s an easy fix, and you’re back on track.
 But if both figures match and both are high, you might be spending more on materials than you initially anticipated.

-Steps to Add Unexpected Expenses to Your Budget
+Steps to Add Unexpected Expenses when you Review Your Small Business Budget

 Before making big or unusual purchases look at your budget and ask yourself:

 - What category does this purchase go in?